-- A file may contain multiple digital objects. - Multiple digital objects within a file are not required to use the same storage structure. - When multiple digital objects are contained in a single file, they must be contiguous; they may not overlap in storage. - Binary data in tables or arrays may be stored as 1, 2, 4, or 8-byte integers, signed or unsigned, or as 4 or 8-byte floating-point numbers in IEEE 754 format, or as complex numbers formed from floating-point components.
+- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file (i.e., a digital object cannot span multiple files). - A file may contain multiple digital objects5. - Multiple digital objects within a file are not required to use the same storage structure. - When multiple digital objects are contained in a single file, they must be contiguous; they may not overlap in storage. - Binary data in tables or arrays may be stored as 1, 2, 4, or 8-byte integers, signed or unsigned, or as 4 or 8-byte floating-point numbers in IEEE 754 format, or as complex numbers formed from floating-point components.
 Bytes may be stored in most-significant-byte-first order (MSB, "big-endian") or in least-significant-byte-first order (LSB, "little-endian").

 The situation becomes very complicated when fields do not align with byte boundaries.
-It's not true that binary data must be stored as n-byte integers or m-byte floats where m,n ≤ 8 and a byte is always 8 bits.
+It's not true that binary data must be stored as n-byte integers or m-byte floats where $m,n \le 8$ and a byte is always 8 bits.
 In general, PDS4 cannot deal with 6-bit bytes, for example; but such data exist.
 And binary flags are sometimes as small as a single bit.
-Sets of sequential fields can often be identified that do align with byte boundaries; in those cases the Field\Binary, Packed\Data\Fields, and Field\Bit classes can be used to describe the complete bit string.
+Sets of sequential fields can often be identified that do align with byte boundaries; in those cases the Field_Binary, Packed_Data_Fields, and Field_Bit classes can be used to describe the complete bit string.
 For example, one-bit flags are often grouped into eight-bit binary fields that align with byte boundaries.

-Note that when ordering the elements in a File\Area that describe a data object, it is considered good practice to follow a sequential order, such that the object descriptions in the XML label are provided in the same sequence as they appear in the data file's byte sequence.
+Note that when ordering the elements in a File_Area that describe a data object, it is considered good practice to follow a sequential order, such that the object descriptions in the XML label are provided in the same sequence as they appear in the data file's byte sequence.
 While not a requirement (except in the case of ordering fields in specifications of records), adhering to this order can improve clarity and consistency.